+As Defined by the Community Completely ignores the high cost of housing in River Forest and how little is affordable to households with modest incomes The Village understands the importance of affordable housing in the community to meet the needs of current and future residents.
 The Village currently provides a wide range of housing types, including single-family detached, single-family attached, duplex, multi-family (apartments and condominiums), senior facilities, and more.
 Both owner-occupied and rental housing exists in the Village.
 The Village recognizes the value of providing a diverse range of housing types to meet the needs of residents at all stages of life and across the spectrum of socioeconomic status.

 The population of the Village is aging, and some older residents with fixed or diminishing incomes may wish to continue living among their family and friends but in housing commensurate with their means.
 Non-resident parents of current residents may wish to move to the Village to be close to their adult children during their golden years.
 Our community also includes persons with disabilities whose incomes and resources limit their housing options.
-The provision of affordable housing, including integrated Good supportive housing, can significantly increase the livability of the River Forest community for so many.

-Additionally, there are persons with low or moderate incomes who work in the Village and whose residency here would enhance the overall makeup and spirit of our community.
+Additionally, there are persons with low or moderate incomes who work in the Village and whose residency here would enhance the overall spirit of community.
 While the Village lacks the ability to accommodate all such persons and potential residents with affordable housing needs, it intends to continue to address these needs by increasing the number of affordable units, in the manner set forth in this Plan.
-Change highlighted to "inclusiveness and diversity"
+Diversity, not "spirit" - what does "spirit" even mean?